ClausKlein/build-performance/README.rst

   clausklein$

-The ninja base builds are the best as expected
+The ninja based builds are the best as expected
 -----------------------------------------------

 One interesting point is the different size of the generated ninja build files.